Top local movers for Stockton to Overland Park moves

 - Overland Park is considered to be safer than Stockton with a safety index of 75.27 vs Stockton’s 24.8.

-- Air quality in Overland Park is good, and in Stockton it's good.
+- Air quality in Overland Park is Good, and in Stockton it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

 - State licensing: In Kansas, the Transportation Division of the Kansas Corporation Commission monitors, licenses, and regulates intrastate motor carriers like movers.
 The state’s Corporation Commission issues moving companies operating authority in the form of KCC Numbers, which customers can verify online here before hiring a mover.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: To confirm a moving company's license in Kansas, visit the state's public utilities commission.
+- State regulator: You can check the status of a Kansas moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Overland Park without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 Released Value Protection is the most economical option because it doesn’t cost anything.
 It is offered by movers at no additional charge, but the protection is minimal.
 Under this option, the mover is responsible for no more than 60 cents per pound per article.
 For example, if your mover lost or damaged a 50 inch TV weighing 25 pounds, you would only receive $15 (60 cents x 25 pounds).
-If you need for the full value of your items to be covered, please consult with the moving company you're hiring for other options or a third-party insurance provider.
+If you need for the full value of your items to be covered, please consult with the moving company you’re hiring for other options or a third-party insurance provider.

-- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Overland Park